Last Updated on March 21, 2021 by Julia Wilson

 Both pica and wool-sucking are forms of obsessive-compulsive disorder.

-There are a number of medical conditions can lead to inappropriately chewing and eating non-food objects which need to be ruled out before a diagnosis of pica is made.
+Several medical conditions can lead to inappropriately chewing and eating non-food objects which need to be ruled out before a diagnosis of pica is made.

 - Dietary insufficiency, and possibly needing more fibre, minerals or vitamins in their diet.